sanderslab/magellanmapper/README.md

   - Native command-prompt
   - Bash scripts in Cygwin (tested on Cygwin 2.10+), MSYS2

-## Run Clrbrain
+## Run MagellanMapper

-Clrbrain can be run as a GUI or headlessly for desktop or server tasks, respectively.
-To start Clrbrain, run (assuming a Conda environment):
+MagellanMapper can be run as a GUI or headlessly for desktop or server tasks, respectively.
+To start MagellanMapper, run (assuming a Conda environment):

 ```
 source activate clr